 It’s actually made up of two buildings and part of it is a ship.
 One building looks new, and the other with its dark red siding (a former fisherman’s shanty) looks like it’s been there for a couple of hundred years, even though it’s only about half a century old.

 The entry to the museum is through the newer building, but even before you get inside, you’ll want to stop and admire the curious artwork around the door.
-This is just one example that my sister and I loved.
 Look at the teeth!